yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

                 if (DEBUG_SWITCH) Slog.v(TAG_SWITCH,
                         "Resuming top, waiting visible to hide: " + prev);
             } else {
-                // The next activity is already visible, so hide the previous
-                // activity's windows right now so we can show the new one ASAP.
-                // We only do this if the previous is finishing, which should mean
-                // it is on top of the one being resumed so hiding it quickly
-                // is good.
-Otherwise, we want to do the normal route of allowing
-                // the resumed activity to be shown so we can decide if the
-                // previous should actually be hidden depending on whether the
-                // new one is found to be full-screen or not. if (prev.finishing) {
+                if (prev.finishing) {
                     mWindowManager.setAppVisibility(prev.appToken, false);
-                    if (DEBUG_SWITCH) Slog.v(TAG_SWITCH,
-                            "Not waiting for visible to hide: " + prev + ", waitingVisible="
-                            + mStackSupervisor.mWaitingVisibleActivities.contains(prev)
-                            + ", nowVisible=" + next.nowVisible);
-                } else {
-                    if (DEBUG_SWITCH) Slog.v(TAG_SWITCH,
-                            "Previous already visible but still waiting to hide: " + prev
-                            + ", waitingVisible="
-                            + mStackSupervisor.mWaitingVisibleActivities.contains(prev)
-                            + ", nowVisible=" + next.nowVisible);
                 }
             }
         }

-        // Launching this app's activity, make sure the app is no longer
-        // considered stopped.
         try {
             AppGlobals.getPackageManager().setPackageStoppedState(
                     next.packageName, false, next.userId); /* TODO: Verify if correct userid */
         } catch (RemoteException e1) {
         } catch (IllegalArgumentException e) {
-            Slog.w(TAG, "Failed trying to unstop package "
-                    + next.packageName + ": " + e);

         }

-        // We are starting up the next activity, so tell the window manager
-        // that the previous one will be hidden soon.
-This way it can know
-        // to ignore it when computing the desired screen orientation. boolean anim = true;
+        boolean anim = true;
         if (mIsAnimationBoostEnabled == true && mPerf == null) {
             mPerf = new BoostFramework();
         }
         if (prev != null) {
             if (prev.finishing) {
-                if (DEBUG_TRANSITION) Slog.v(TAG_TRANSITION,
-                        "Prepare close transition: prev=" + prev);

                 if (mNoAnimActivities.contains(prev)) {
                     anim = false;
                     mWindowManager.prepareAppTransition(AppTransition.TRANSIT_NONE, false);